-Unfortunately, it has become all too common that dentists extract teeth too fast and too easily and replace it with a dental implant.
-Yes, indeed implants are easy, fast, predictable, and beautiful and fascinating.
-They look and feel like a natural tooth, but they are after all last resort.
-At least in our office.
-Very few dentists put in the efforts and time it takes to save a badly broken tooth.
+Unfortunately, it has become all too common that dentists extract teeth too fast and too easily and replace missing teeth with dental implants.
+Yes, indeed implants are easy, fast, predictable, beautiful, and fascinating.
+They look and feel like a natural tooth, but they are after all a last resort—at least in our office.
+Very few dentists put in the effort and time it takes to save a badly broken tooth.
 Extraction and dental implants are all too often performed in many offices.

 Not at Dr. Joseph M. Goodman.

-There are many tools available: A root canal, a gum surgery, a crown lengthening, an hemisection, (splitting the tooth in half and safe and restoring the broken part, while the non-restorable part is extracted).
+There are many tools available: A root canal, gum surgery, crown lengthening, hemisection (splitting the tooth in half and restoring the broken part, while the non-restorable part is extracted).
 That is cool in itself: Dr. Goodman can extract the broken part of the same tooth and save and restore the part that is still good.

-All implants placed today are root-form implants, i.e., they appear similar to an actual tooth root (and thus possess a “root-form”, see photo above) and are placed within the bone.
+All implants today are root-form implants and are placed within the bone.
+“Root form” means they appear similar to an actual tooth root (see photo above).
 The jawbone accepts and osseointegrates with the titanium post.
-Osseointegration refers to the fusion of the implant surface with the surrounding bone so the dental implants will fuse with bone.
+Osseointegration refers to the fusion of the implant surface with the surrounding bone.

-This is the basis of modern dentistry, a titanium screw replaces the root system of the natural dentition and thus, can support a denture, a crown, or a dental bridge.
+This is the basis of modern dentistry: A titanium screw replaces the root system of the natural dentition.
+The screw can then support a denture, a crown, or a dental bridge.